zwave-js/zwave-js-ui/docs/guide/env-vars.md

 - `DISABLE_LOG_ROTATION`: Set this env var to `'true'` to disable application log rotation management
 - `Z2M_LOG_MAXFILES`: The maximum number of files to keep in the log directory, if you add `d` suffix this will set the number of days to keep logs.
 Default is `7d`
 - `Z2M_LOG_MAXSIZE`: The maximum size of a single log file.
 Default is `50m` (50MB)
+- `NO_LOG_COLORS`: Set this env var to `'true'` to disable application log colors also in the console.

 These variables can be used when running the webpack dev server with HMR (most users will not need them):